rdavison/graphite-layout/README.md

 In its default configuration, Oxeylyzer generates the [Sturdy](https://o-x-e-y.github.io/layouts/sturdy/index.html) layout.
 While the Sturdy layout is quite good, I had a few nitpicks I wanted to address.
 So, I forked the repo and tweaked the source code to try to filter out a few bigrams I felt were problematic, and after several attempts I found the precursor to Graphite.
 I was quite surprised by haw good the layout felt to my fingers in general, but I wasn’t sure how it would work in practice.
 Prior to this, I had created other keyboard layouts, and learned a handful of others’ layouts as well, all of which I abandoned in favor of [MTGAP](https://mathematicalmulticore.wordpress.com/the-keyboard-layout-project/) for one reason or another.
 I decided to learn the layout myself first (i.e. eating my own dog food) in order to work out any issues before promoting it.

 The layout was generated using an English corpus which did an excellent job in finding a suitable placement for all the letters and the basic layer of punctuation.
 I spent the next few months learning the layout and experimenting with a handful of swaps in order to see whether Oxeylyzer’s decisions were justified.
-In the end, I concluded that I was _not_ smarter than Oxeylyzer, and ended up reverted nearly all my swaps.
+In the end, I concluded that I was _not_ smarter than Oxeylyzer, and ended up reverting nearly all my swaps.
 However, there was a class of swaps that I knew I could do better.

 ### Punctuation